HL7/cql/input/pages/04-logicalspecification.md

 The Greater operator returns true if the first argument is greater than the second argument.

 For comparisons involving quantities, the dimensions of each quantity must be the same, but not necessarily the unit.
 For example, units of 'cm' and 'm' are comparable, but units of 'cm2' and 'cm' are not.
+When comparing quantities with different units, convert to the least granular unit and then compare the resulting decimal values using decimal semantics.
 Attempting to operate on quantities with invalid units will result in a <span class="kw">null</span>.
 When a quantity has no units specified, it is treated as a quantity with the default unit (<span class="lit">'1'</span>).

 For time-valued quantities, the UCUM definite-quantity durations above days (and weeks) are not comparable to calendar durations, and such comparisons return null.
 Definite-time duration unit conversions shall be performed as specified in ISO-8601, while calendar-time duration unit conversions shall be performed according to calendar duration semantics.
 In particular, unit conversion between variable length calendar durations (i.e. years and months) and definite-time durations (i.e. days or below) results in <span class="kw">null</span>.